Eared seal

-An eared seal, otariid or otary is any member of the marine mammal family Otariidae, one of three groupings of pinnipeds.
+An eared seal, otariid, or otary, is any member of the marine mammal family Otariidae, one of three groupings of pinnipeds.
 They comprise 15 extant species in seven genera (another species became extinct in the 1950s) and are commonly known either as sea lions or fur seals, distinct from true seals (phocids) and the walrus (odobenids).
 Otariids are adapted to a semiaquatic lifestyle, feeding and migrating in the water, but breeding and resting on land or ice.
-They reside in subpolar, temperate, and equatorial waters throughout the Pacific and Southern Oceans and the southern Indian and Atlantic Oceans.
+They reside in subpolar, temperate, and equatorial waters throughout the Pacific and Southern Oceans, the southern Indian, and Atlantic Oceans.
 They are conspicuously absent in the north Atlantic.